 Getting around Ambon is probably best done on foot, but for longer journeys you can use taxis, minibuses and becaks.
 A taxi from the airport to the city takes about 45 minutes.

-There is nowhere big enough in the Banda Islands to need public road transport.
+There is nowhere big enough in the islands to need public road transport.
 Indeed, only Banda Neira has proper roads.
-Most of the Banda Sea transport you will use will be boat.
+Most of the local transport you will use will be boats.

 If you're keen to visit Indonesia's schooling fish capital, the Banda Islands, then click below to check your options now for:

 Be sure to book in plenty of time to avoid limited choice!
 The best scuba diving vacations are booked by repeat customers who book well in advance to ensure their reservation!